Apryed/CleanUp-Steam-Fixer/README.md

 Note: Batch file SHOULD work fine, will test if it doesn't fail while testing if CMD has elevated rights.

-If in need, you can always install the latest version of [&#34;PowerShell&#34;](https://learn.microsoft.com/es-es/powershell/scripting/install/installing-powershell-on-windows).
+If in need, you can always install the latest version of "[PowerShell](https://learn.microsoft.com/es-es/powershell/scripting/install/installing-powershell-on-windows)".
 Current latest PowerShell version: 7.4.6.

+Note 2: PowerShell 5.1 requieres `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process` first in order to execute the script.
+Nota 3: Will create a way to execute it a few clicks for those who are not instructed

 # CleanUp-Steam-Fixer ( Windows Only )